-• On 5th tardy: Warning sent to parents
+• On 5th tardy: Warning sent to parent/guardian.

-• On 10th tardy: Assignment of Office Detention with notification to parents

-• On 15th tardy: Assignment to full day IWS ISS and notification to parents

-• Further tardiness will warrant further disciplinary action
+- On 10th tardy: Assignment of Office Detention with notification to parent/guardian. - On 15th tardy: Assignment to full day ISS and notification to parents Assignment of Office Detention with notification to parent/guardian - Further tardiness will warrant further disciplinary action